The Dublin Famine Memorial is a feature on the quays that makes the mind wander.

 2. An insight into the past

 These statues commemorate Irish history’s most profound disaster in the mid-19th century (1845-52) when Ireland lost more than one million of its people to starvation.
-As well as those who died, some million more emigrated from the country, resulting in a drop in population from between 20 percent to 25 percent.
+As well as those who died, some millions more emigrated from the country, resulting in a drop in population from between 20 to 25 percent.